valueflows/valueflows/docs/introduction/plan.md

 Some examples:

-* A communications group publishes posts for the larger group.
-The communications group needs some of their posts translated into various languages.
+* A communications group creates articles for a larger group.
+The communications group needs some of their articles to be translated into various languages, by another group within the larger group.
+Both the creation of an article and its translation could be part of the same plan.

 * An organization decides to mount a campaign for some objective.
 There might be many different deliverables: a fundraising website, some brochures, some events, etc.  All of these can be part of the same plan for easier coordination.
 For example, a campaign logo could be used in all of these separate outputs.